aki-tera/011_yt_cast/README.md

 ***
 This program can download from Video(can be downloaded  by youtube_dl) and can create iPhone podcast RSS feed.

+function
+1. download files from youtube, niconico, etc.
+0. login if you have account.
+0. resume donwload function(if download stop, wait 60seconds and resume)

 ***
 I ran this program with the following execution environment.

 Raspberry Pi 3
 1. python 3.6
-0. apatch2 for podcast server
+0. apatch2 for podcast server(ex:port8080)
-0. python's simple server
+0. python's simple server(port8081)

 ***
 Future plan
-1. login function
+1. ~~login function~~(done at ver1.8)
 0. delete files if your computer is Insufficient memory
 0. It will be possible to run only on the Apache server.
 Currently, youtube_dl cannot run Apache server.